Jammy2211/PyAutoCTI/paper/paper.md

 including support for graphical models that simultaneously fits large CTI calibration datasets and an SQLite3 database that allows extensive suites of calibration results to be loaded, queried and analysed.
 Accompanying `PyAutoCTI` is the [autocti workspace](https://github.com/Jammy2211/autocti_workspace), which includes example scripts, datasets and an overview of core `PyAutoCTI` functionality.
-Readers can checkout the [readthedocs](https://pyautocti.readthedocs.io/en/latest/) for a complete overview of `PyAutoCTI`'s features.
+Readers can check out the [readthedocs](https://pyautocti.readthedocs.io/en/latest/) for a complete overview of `PyAutoCTI`'s features.